 Pick the wrong solution and you’re stuck with something you don’t use or maybe you’re afraid to transition to a new one.
 If you’re using a solution that doesn’t serve you well, that could cost you massive amounts of money through a poor customer experience.

 The good news is that it’s never too late to make a change.
-In this post, we’ll outline the most important questions to ask when selecting inventory management software for your wholesale distribution business.
+In this post, we’ll outline the most important questions to ask when selecting an automated inventory system for your wholesale distribution business.

 1. Does your inventory management software provide you with real-time inventory levels?

 The most important thing that your inventory management software should do is track your inventory in real time.
 Every time an item is sold, shipped or returned, your stock levels should automatically update.
 Without this, many companies resort to using an Excel spreadsheet, which can be cumbersome, slow and lacking those ever important real-time inventory updates you need as a wholesale distributor.

 2. Does your inventory management software help you manage multiple warehouses?

 Your warehouse inventory management software should make it easy for you to manage multiple warehouses.
 It should be simple for warehouse managers to transfer stock from one warehouse to another, including virtual warehouses that you have set up.
 You should be able to view inventory levels by warehouse or in total.
 If you have warehouse silos, this can slow down the transfer and maintenance of stock and sales.